bio-miga/MiGA-Docker/aws/miga-aws-setup.md

 # List the block devices.
 lsblk
 ```
 You should be able to distinguish the root and storage disks based on their sizes (assuming you did give them different sizes!).
 Also, there will be a branch under the root disk.
 Note the entries under the column "NAME."
 You need to create a file system on the storage device.
-In the code below, the storage device name is xvdb.
-Substitute xvdb with the actual name as necessary.
+In the code below, the storage device name is nvme1n1.
+Substitute nvme1n1 with the actual name as necessary.

 ```
 # Format the storage device.
-sudo mkfs -t xfs /dev/xvdb
+sudo mkfs -t xfs /dev/nvme1n1

+# Create the miga-data directory
+sudo mkdir miga-data

-# Mount miga-data on the /dev/xvdb (storage) device.
+# Mount miga-data on the /dev/nvme1n1 (storage) device.
-sudo mount /dev/xvdb miga-data
+sudo mount /dev/nvme1n1 miga-data

 # Check that miga-data is available.
 lsblk